gemc/clas12Tags_old/README.md

 <br>

-- Other TODOs:
+- In development:

-	- Rich sector 4 digitization :soon:
-	- Time propagation in DC digitization :soon:
+	- Binary Field Map Using cMag
+	- Upgrade geant4 to 10.7 or 11
+	- Remove EVIO or use EVIO 6

 <br>